Kushalchemy/Linux-System-Hardening-Project/README.md

 <h2>Description</h2>
-This is my Linux System Hardening Project, I decided to showcase this project to show some technical skills working with the command line and administrating Users and Groups.
-I also create System Backups and automate System Updating and System Hardening using a bash script and Cron.
+This is my Linux System Hardening project and it highlights my technical proficiency working with the Linux command line  and experience with systems administration.
+Through this project, I demonstrate skills in managing users and groups, creating system backups, and automating critical tasks such as system updates and hardening using Bash scripting and Cron scheduling.

 <br />